 5. Someone special

 The last example of psychological projection is when you make someone special in your mind.
 It may be a romantic crush, friend, family member, or even a public person.

 In this case, you project your longing to become this kind of person on the other person.
-Making other special is one of the favorite tricks of the ego.
-When you put them on a pedestal, you create a separation between you two and your mind will offer you all kind of illusionary thoughts.
+Making others special is one of the favorite tricks of the ego.
+When you put them on a pedestal, you create a separation between you two, and your mind will offer you all kinds of illusionary thoughts.
 Thus the ego keeps you slave to its belief systems and doesn’t allow you to step into your power.

 Do you want to learn more about projections?